rayfrank/SPARTA_PROJECT/README.md

-# SPARTA_PROJECT
+# SPARTA PROJECT - JAVA MUSIC PLAYER
 Music Player using java with JavaFX

 # Java Music Player Application

-This Java Music Player Application is a project developed by a team of 5 members at USIU AFIRCA studying MSIS (Master of Science in Information Systems and Technology).
-T It provides a user-friendly interface for playing and managing music files on your computer.
+This Java Music Player Application is a project developed by a team of 5 members at USIU AFRICA studying MSIS (Master of Science in Information Systems and Technology).
+The multi media player provides a user-friendly interface for playing and managing music files on your computer.

 ## Team Members